The key difference between mineral and synthetic oil is that mineral oil has natural components whereas synthetic oil contains synthetic molecules.

-The similarity between mineral oil and synthetic oil is that both can be used as automotive engine oil.
+The similarity between mineral oil and synthetic oil is that we can use both as automotive engine oil.
 However, their composition, properties, prices and some other parameters are different.
 Automotive lubrication is a very important aspect to keep the engine healthy.
-Therefore, when choosing the right oil for your vehicle, there are few things to be considered.
+Therefore, when choosing the right oil for your vehicle, there are a few things you need to consider.
 If you can understand what their differences are, then it is easy to choose between two according to your need.

 What is Mineral Oil?

 Mineral oil is a byproduct from petroleum distillation.
 It is a colourless, transparent, odourless liquid having a mixture of simple alkanes.
 These alkanes are in the range of C-15 to C 40.
 We can produce mineral oil in large scale, hence available anywhere for a very low cost.